uchicago-library/ark-minter/README.md

 - "r" means that we generate ARKs randomly.
 - "e" is an extended digit. (see https://metacpan.org/dist/Noid/view/noid#NOID-CHECK-DIGIT-ALGORITHM)
 - "d" is a digit.
 - "k" is a check digit.

-Please confirm: is this the correct way to express an ARK format string?
+For more information on NOIDs, see https://metacpan.org/dist/Noid.